-Request a personal dental loan to finance implants or dentures.
+Request an emergency dental loan (Affiliate Link) to get started with implants or dentures.
 This is the primary form of private financial help.
 Complete the simple three-page online application form.
 If approved, the lender may transfer funds to your bank account within 24 hours.
 You will need to repay the lender with interest, so plan accordingly.

 Most insurance plans contain long waiting periods before coverage for dental implants begins.
 By borrowing money instead, your periodontist can start your procedure immediately.

 Supplemental dental insurance covers implants and provides an ideal form of financial assistance for patients able to wait.
 Many traditional plans classify this expensive surgical procedure as cosmetic or elective.
 They will not pay claims to replace a tooth in this manner.
 However, this non-traditional plan pays claims after you meet a 24-month waiting period.